 - Install energy-saving products at no cost with your permission.
 Products may include ENERGY STAR® certified LED bulbs, water heater pipe wrap(s), ShowerStart™ showerhead adapter, efficient-flow showerheads, faucet aerators, smart power strips, and more.*

 Want to Save Even More Energy and Money?

 Take a whole-house approach with Home Performance with ENERGY STAR.
 Click here to see which assessment is right for you!

 All Delmarva Power Contractors have implemented health and safety protocols that meet or exceed public health guidelines.
 These protocols keep technicians safe and can help protect you and your family.
 They include (but are not limited to) a minimum of six feet of social distancing, the wearing of face masks and other protective equipment, technician wellness screenings, the washing of hands throughout the day, and the sanitizing of equipment and electronics before and between service calls.
 When scheduling your appointment, ask your contractor about other specific health and safety questions or concerns you may have.

 The ENERGY STAR Difference**

-An ENERGY STAR certified light bulb last up to 15 times longer, saves about $55 in electricity costs over its lifetime, and uses about 70-90% less energy than incandescent lighting.
+An ENERGY STAR certified light bulb lasts up to 15 times longer, saves about $55 in electricity costs over its lifetime and uses about 70-90% less energy than incandescent lighting.
 They also are durable, versatile, and most are dimmable.